EcoFireGit/hugo_att0/content/_index.md

 ---

-Have we caught your attention?
 We appreciate your feedback at this early stage of our product.
 Do not hesitate to contact us.
-In fact, if your interested, we'd love to give you a tour of the prototype we built.

-{{< contact_form id="contact-form" placeholder_name="Name" placeholder_email="Email Address" placeholder_message="Message" button_label="Send ✉️">}}
+Please email us at ecofirelife@gmail.com .